 This guide is your jumpstart to have a better understanding of CBD.
 It will help answer the questions you’ve been dying to ask.
 Read on and find out why people are going crazy over it.

-What is CBD?
-What Does CBD Stand For?
+CBD?
+What Does It Stand For?

 Among the richest substances, THC comes in the first place.
 The infamous tetrahydrocannabinol is the one that gives the psychoactive effect.
 CBD strains may also have THC in them, but it may be from zero to 0.3%, most especially when the CBD is from hemp plants.

 Since we’re on the topic of THC it’s important that we understand the difference between the two most important cannabinoids, THC and CBD.